* Graphic: World FX rates in 2021 tmsnrt.rs/2egbfVh

 He continued to believe that the recent jump in inflation would be temporary, but that a surge in energy prices would push it higher and make its climb last longer.

-On the expectations of rate hikes, short-dated British government bond yields jumped to their highest level since May 2019, with the 2-year gilt yield jumping by 16 basis points to reach a high of 0.747%.
+On the expectations of rate hikes, 2-year British government bond yields jumped by 16 basis points to their highest level of 0.751% since May 2019.

-The BoE looks set to be the first major central bank to raise interest rates since the beginning of the pandemic.
-Investors are betting on a rise to 0.25% by December.
+The BoE looks set to be the first major central bank to raise interest rates since the beginning of the pandemic early last year.
+Investors were on Monday betting on a interest rise to 0.35% in November.

-Investors were awaiting CPI September inflation data for Britain due on Wednesday.
-(Editing by Peter Graff)
+Traders were also awaiting this week CPI September inflation data for Britain due on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.